Dr. Andrew M. Colombo-Dougovito

 Host of Disability, Movement, Etcetera

-Presently, I am an Assistant Professor at the University of North Texas.
+Presently, I am an Associate Professor at the University of North Texas.
 There, I also act as the Director of the Physical Activity & Motor Skills Program and as the Head of the Disability & Movement Research Collective.
 Currently, I serve on the Advocacy and Policy Committee for the National Consortium for Physical Education for Individuals with Disabilities (NCPEID), and I am a member of the editorial board member for, both, PALAESTRA and Revista de Sobama: Journal of the Brazilian Association of Adapted Motor Activity.